Ready to adopt? Discover the 18 best medium-sized family dog breeds

 This is one of the most adventurous dogs you will meet.
 If you didn’t know, Former President Barack Obama had two Portuguese Water Dogs.

-As their name implies, they love water but also prove to be excellent buddies who are easy to train and alert.
+As their name implies, they love water, and they also prove to be excellent buddies who are easy to train and alert.
 They weigh around 35-60 pounds.

 Deutscher Wachtelhund